ryanwalls/rancher-kubernetes-workshop/README.md

 * Make sure you have setup your kube config file for the right environment.
 In rancher, Kubernetes -> CLI -> Generate config.
 Put config in ~/.kube/config.
   * If you have multiple contexts (See sample kubeconfig below), you can switch between them by running `kubectl config set current-context <context name>`
 * Execute `./hack/cluster-monitoring/deploy`
-* Go back to infrastructure project and setup victorops routing keys in `roles/kubernetes_prometheus_config/vars/main.yml`
+* (Optional, for Victorops alerts) Come back to this project and setup victorops routing keys in `roles/kubernetes_prometheus_config/vars/main.yml`
+* (Optional, for Victorops alerts) Fill in `kubernetes_prometheus_config_victorops_key` in `roles/kubernetes_prometheus_config/vars/main.yml` with the key for your victorops account.
 * Run `kubernetes-monitoring.yml`

 ## Demo centralized logging
+* Create a free sumologic account
+* Generate access keys for your account: https://help.sumologic.com/Manage/Security/Access_Keys
 * Fill in `sumologic_access_id` and `sumologic_access_key` variables in `group_vars/all/main.yml`
-* Fill in `kubernetes_prometheus_config_victorops_key` in `roles/kubernetes_prometheus_config/vars/main.yml` with the key for your victorops account.
+* Setup logging by running `kubernetes-logging.yml`

 ## Sample kubeconfig